 Like many Xavier students drawn to service and justice, Goff quickly discovered that the Dorothy Day Center for Faith and Justice (CFJ) was a community that shared her passion for helping others.
 During her freshman, sophomore and junior years, she immersed herself in the Center’s faith-based programs, volunteer opportunities and retreats.

-Strong relationships with CFJ staff and professors led her to two summer internships—one with the Dynamic Catholic Institute and one with Life, Teen Inc., where she created web and social media content aimed at engaging Catholic youth in their faith through evangelism.
+Strong relationships with CFJ staff and her theology and communications professors led to two summer internships—one with the Dynamic Catholic Institute and one with Life, Teen Inc., where she used her communications skills to create web and social media content aimed at engaging Catholic youth in their faith through evangelism.